hsh-elc/grappa-webservice/documents/concept/documentation.md

   # (possible values: OFF, ERROR, WARN, INFO, DEBUG, TRACE and ALL)
   logging_level: "DEBUG"

-  # Submission requests can be either synchronous or asynchronous.
+  # Grading requests to Grappa can be either synchronous or
+  # asynchronous.
+Synchronous requests will block the calling function
-  # While asynchronous request calls return immediately to the client,
+  # while asynchronous requests will return immediately for the caller
-  # synchronous calls block until a submission result is available.
+  # to retrieve the grading result at a later time.
-  # synchronous_submission_timeout_seconds sets the timeout in
+  # This property sets the wait timeout for Grappa for synchronous
-  # seconds for synchronous submission requests.
+  # submission requests by clients.
-  synchronous_submission_timeout_seconds: 600 # 10 minutes
+  synchronous_submission_timeout_seconds: 120

   # The class path and name to the module used to setup a vagrant
   # environment for the web service